corda/corda-docs-portal/content/en/docs/corda-enterprise/4.3/tutorial-building-transactions.md

 }

 ```

-{{/* /en/docs/corda-enterprise/4.3/docs/source/example-code/src/main/kotlin/net/corda/docs/kotlin/FxTransactionBuildTutorial.kt */}}
-This is a foreign exchange transaction, so we expect another set of input states of another currency from a
+[FxTransactionBuildTutorial.kt](https://github.com/corda/enterprise/blob/release/ent/4.3/docs/source/example-code/src/main/kotlin/net/corda/docs/kotlin/FxTransactionBuildTutorial.kt)This is a foreign exchange transaction, so we expect another set of input states of another currency from a
                 counterparty.
 However, the Corda privacy model means we are not aware of the other node’s states.
 Our flow must
                 therefore ask the other node to carry out a similar query and return the additional inputs to the transaction (see the
                 `ForeignExchangeFlow` for more details of the exchange).
 We now have all the required input `StateRef` items, and